What Happens to Inheritance in a Maryland Divorce?

 - Get Legal Help from an Experienced Attorney

-According to Julie Landau, a family attorney in Stevenson, discussions about inheritance come up often when clients are seeking a divorce.
-“When people come in and they’re talking about the prospect of divorce,” she says, “one of the things we’re going to go over in the initial conversation will be, ‘What assets do you have and how did you acquire them?’”
+According to Julie Landau, a family attorney in Stevenson, discussions about inheritance often come up when clients are seeking a divorce.
+“When people come in, and they’re talking about the prospect of divorce, one of the things we’re going to go over in the initial conversation will be, ‘What assets do you have and how did you acquire them?’”

 Under Maryland law, marital property is all property acquired during a marriage, by either party, no matter whose name it’s titled under.
 But what about an inheritance?

 “An inheritance is not in and of itself marital property,” says Ronald Ogens, a family law attorney at Offit Kurman in Bethesda.
 “Let’s say a person’s uncle leaves them money, either directly by their will or by a trust.
 They certainly would say to themselves, ‘I didn’t work all my life to give this money to my nephew’s wife.’”

 Other caveats to the statute, Ogens notes, are property acquired as a gift from a third party, excluded by a valid agreement, or directly traceable to the inheritance.
 For example, if you inherit $100,000 and put it directly toward a bond for $100,000, that can be directly traced to the inheritance and is treated as a non-marital asset.